mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/protocol_basics.md

 If this validation fails the response MUST use the HTTP status code `401` (Unauthorized).

+Responses to API requests MUST be signed in the same way, except that they MUST use the derived component `@status` and the `content-digest` HTTP header to generate the signature base.

 ### Rate Limiting

 FASPs MAY impose rate limiting on API endpoints, e.g. if the requested capability is